ballerina-platform/module-ballerinax-googleapis.sheets/README.md

 Client spreadsheetClient = new(spreadsheetConfig);
 ```

-Then the endpoint actions can be invoked as `var response = spreadsheetClient -> actionName(arguments)`.
+Then the endpoint actions can be invoked as `var response = spreadsheetClient->actionName(arguments)`.

 #### Sample
 ```ballerina